 In addition, the board should engage in oversight activities in order to ensure timely and accurate information disclosure, and should establish appropriate internal control and risk management systems.
 Also, the board should appropriately deal with any conflict of interests that may arise between the company and its related parties, including the management and controlling shareholders.

 The Board of Directors evaluates the Company's performance and reflects this evaluation in its assessment and compensation of management.
-The Board of Directors also monitors quarterly financial performance and other important performance indicators, internal control systems including risk management systems, policies for internal control and their levels of achievement, and annually reviews the results of the J-SOX control system as required under Japan's Financial Instruments and Exchange Law.
+The Board of Directors also monitors quarterly financial performance and other important performance indicators, and ensures the accurate and timely disclosure of corporate performance information.